Thanatosa/eosh/README.md

        ~/eosh/install/Install.sh
 ```
    * This will take about 75 mins.
-   * You might be asked to input your password a few times
+   * You might be asked to input your password a few times.
-   * Double click the desktop icon or click show applications icon in the bottom left and type eoshGUI to run the GUI
+   * Double click the desktop icon or click show applications icon in the bottom left and type eoshGUI to run the GUI.
-   * From the function menu select eosh: Quick Start Walkthrough
+   * From the function menu select eosh: Quick Start Walkthrough.

 <b>Broadcast transaction to mainnet</b>
 * Visit https://thanatosa.github.io/eosh/